 To convert text into vector shapes (and edit them like other vector layers), select your text layer and choose Layer > Convert to Outlines.
 Or press ⌘ + ⌥ + O.

 If you apply a boolean operation to a text layer, it will have the same effect as converting to outlines.

 From version 67, you can embed individual font files in documents.
-This is handy when you’re sharing your document with collaborators who may not have the right fonts installed and ensures that documents you upload to Cloud will display text layers accurately.
+This is handy when you’re sharing your document with collaborators who may not have the right fonts installed and ensures that documents you upload to your Workspace will display text layers accurately.
 This feature supports most OpenType and TrueType formats, but only applies to non-system fonts.

 Important: In order to embed any font, you must confirm that you have a valid license for it — and the rights to distribute that font to others.
 Our terms of service prohibit embedding fonts without a valid and appropriate license.

 To embed a font, choose Text > Document fonts… from the menu bar.
 In the sheet that appears, you’ll see a list of all non-system fonts in your document.
 Click on the drop-down menu next to a font and choose Embed in Document.
 Choose Done, then save your document.

 Any time you embed a font, we’ll ask you to confirm that you agree to our terms and conditions, as well as confirming you have the relevant license and rights to distribute that font.